Museum of the Ara Pacis

 The Museum of the Ara Pacis (Italian: Museo dell'Ara Pacis) belongs to the Sistema dei Musei in Comune of Rome (Italy); it houses the Ara Pacis of Augustus, an ancient monument that was initially inaugurated on 30 January 9 B.C.

 Structure

-Designed by the American architect Richard Meier and built in steel, travertine, glass and plaster, the museum is the first great architectural and urban intervention in the historic centre of Rome since the Fascist era.
-It is a structure with a triumphal nature, clearly alluding to the style of imperial Rome.
-Wide glazed surfaces allow the viewer to admire the Ara Pacis with uniform lighting conditions.
+Designed by the American architect Richard Meier and built in steel, travertine, glass and plaster, the museum is the first major architectural and urban intervention in the historic centre of Rome since the Fascist era.
+It is a structure with typical modernist features, composed of rigidly geometric shapes and with plain surfaces.
+Wide glazed surfaces and skylights allow the light to penetrate the central pavilion.